Ellen and William Craft: Escape

-Ellen planned to take advantage of her appearance to pass as white while the pair traveled by train and boat to the North; she dressed as a man since, at the time, it was not customary for a white woman to travel alone with a male slave.
+Ellen planned to take advantage of her appearance to pass as white while the pair traveled by train and boat to the North; she dressed as a man since, at the time, it was not customary for a white woman to travel alone with an enslaved man.
 She also faked illness to limit conversation, as she was prevented from learning to read and write with the threat of death because she was enslaved.
-William was to act as personal servant.
-During that time, slaves frequently accompanied their masters during travel, so the Crafts did not expect to be questioned.
+William was to act as a personal servant.
+During that time, enslaved people frequently accompanied their enslavers during travel, so the Crafts did not expect to be questioned.
 To their surprise, they were detained, but only temporarily.
 An officer had demanded proof that William was indeed Ellen's property.
 They were finally let on the train due to sympathy from passengers and the conductor.
 Their escape is known as the most ingenious plot in fugitive slave history, even more ingenious than that of "Henry Box Brown."

-During their escape, they traveled on first-class trains, stayed in the best hotels, and Ellen dined one evening with a steamboat captain.
+During their escape, they traveled on first class trains, stayed in the best hotels, and Ellen dined one evening with a steamboat captain.
 Ellen dyed her hair and bought appropriate clothes to pass as a young man, traveling in a jacket and trousers.
 William used his earnings as a cabinet-maker to buy clothes for Ellen to appear as a free white man.
 William cut her hair to add to her manly appearance.
 Ellen also practiced the correct gestures and behavior.
 She wore her right arm in a sling to hide the fact that she could not write.
 They traveled to nearby Macon for a train to Savannah.
-Although the Crafts had several close calls along the way, they were successful in evading detection.
+Although the Crafts had several close calls, they successfully avoided detection.
 On December 21, they boarded a steamship for Philadelphia, in the free state of Pennsylvania, where they arrived early on the morning of Christmas Day.

-Their innovation was in escaping as a pair, though it was Ellen's bravery and genius which meant their escape was successful.
+Their innovation was in escaping as a pair, though Ellen's bravery and genius made their escape successful.
 Historians have noted other enslaved women who posed as men to escape, such as Clarissa Davis of Virginia, who dressed as a man and took a New England-bound ship to freedom; Mary Millburn, who also sailed as a male passenger; and Maria Weems from the District of Columbia, who as a young woman of fifteen, dressed as a man and escaped.